- Blind American Idol Finalist

 - Transplant Recipient

 Scott MacIntyre is an acclaimed speaker, singer-songwriter, scholar, and author.
-Since his introduction into the public eye as the first blind finalist on American Idol, he has inspired audiences throughout North America and beyond with his dynamic speeches on overcoming adversity, motivation, and the importance of education.
+Since his introduction into the public eye as the first blind finalist on American Idol, he has inspired audiences throughout North America and beyond with his dynamic speeches on overcoming adversity, achieving goals, and the importance of education.

 Scott has appeared on Jimmy Kimmel Live, Regis and Kelly, the Today Show, Canada AM, Larry King Live, Huckabee, and many other programs.
 In 2010, Scott was honored by Dr. Robert and Arvella Schuller with the annual award for "promoting positive values in the media."
 In 2012, he partnered with Donate Life America and FOX to launch a national PSA for organ, eye, and tissue donation.
 He wrote a song for the PSA entitled "I Am Hope," and it quickly became a theme song for the transplant community.
 The song was released on Scott's 2014 album Lighthouse.

-Scott is married to his wife Christina who travels with him full-time in support of his career.
+Scott is married to his wife Christina who travels with him in support of his career.
+They live in Franklin, TN with their son Christian.